vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/search.md

 ## plugins.meilisearch

-Options which will be passed to `@vuepress/plugin-docsearch`.
+Options which will be passed to `@vuepress/plugin-meilisearch`.
 For details, see [MeiliSearch plugin documentation][meilisearch].

+## plugins.orama

+You can set it to `true` to enable it directly, or an object to configure will be passed to `@vuepress/plugin-orama`.

+For details, see [Orama plugin documentation][orama].

 ## plugins.slimsearch